Stansted Airport Parking

 Pick Park & Ride

-If you are looking for cheap Stansted parking, then a Park & Ride option is probably the one for you.
+If you are looking for cheap parking, then a Park & Ride option is probably the one for you.
 The Park & Ride car parks at Stansted are located off-airport, with free shuttle bus transfers to and from the terminal.
 Offering good-value, secure parking, car parks such as I Love Park & Ride and the APH Car Park are just a five-minute transfer from the airport terminal and have been awarded the Park Mark Safer Parking Award.

 Park Mark Safer Parking Award

 While you are away on your travels, you need peace of mind that the appropriate security measures are in place at the car park where you have left your vehicle.

 The Park Mark Safer Parking Scheme is a Police Crime Prevention Initiative that is designed not only to protect vehicles but also the safety and wellbeing of customers themselves.
 Aimed at reducing both crime and the fear of crime in car parks across the UK, the Park Mark Safer Parking Award is given only to car parks that meet certain standards of security, maintenance and management

 Find out more about the Park Mark Safer Parking Award.